 You can power on, power off, and reboot clients using the Uyuni Web UI.

-This feature uses the IPMI protocol and is managed using a Cobbler profile.
-The client must be IPMI-enabled, and configured to use a power management server.
-To use any power management functionality, IPMI configuration details must be added to Uyuni.
+This feature uses either the IPMI or Redfish protocol and is managed using a Cobbler profile.
+The selected client must have a power management controller supporting one of these protocols.

 You can apply power management actions to multiple clients at the same time by adding them to the system set manager.
 For more information about using the system set manager, see client-configuration:system-set-manager.adoc.